ashimakeshava/ashimakeshava/README.md

 ### Hi there 👋

+You've found yourself on my GitHub profile.

+I am a Cognitive Science PhD student.
+I study vision in natural environments while interacting with the world.
+I've spent most of my PhD time understanding human behavior in virtual environments.
+My current research interests are `embodied cognition`, `human-machine interaction`, `intention recognition`, `neuro-ergonomics`

+Don't know what you're looking for?
+Here's some of my projects that might interest you:

+:point_right: [Here](https://github.com/ashimakeshava/neuro_datasci) is an online course I created for absolute beginners to get into neuro-based data science.

 <!--
 **ashimakeshava/ashimakeshava** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.